 Property insurance contracts are subdivided into four risk groups: fire, business interruption, material damage and theft.
-The insurance risk arising from these contracts is currently confined to the operations of the parent entity and subsidiaries in New Zealand and Australia only.
+The insurance risk arising from these contracts is currently confined to the operations of the parent entity and subsidiaries in New Zealand.

 (b) Sources of uncertainty in the estimation of future claim payments